Blog

 • Inventory Upkeep: Money spent on maintaining and optimizing your product

-Ways to Improve Cost of Acquisition
+Ways to improve Cost of Acquisition

 What you offer to your customers is valuable.
 Your business, as a whole, is valuable.
 Don’t downsize your team or simplify your strategy to lower your customer acquisition cost.
 A lot of time and money can be put into marketing campaigns and sales efforts.
 And that’s okay.
 Just make sure it’s worth it.